abdul15irsyad/youtube-downloader/readme.md

 cd live-chat-app
 npm install
 ```
-2. after all the existing dependecies installed then run the application with the 'npm start'
+2. after all the existing dependecies installed then run the application with the `npm start`
 ```terminal
 npm start
 ```